MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/microsoft_windows_widgets_providers.md

 ## -remarks

 <xref:Microsoft.Windows.Widgets.Providers.IWidgetProvider> is the interface that must be implemented by widget providers in order to receive callback notifications for widget lifecycle events.
-This interface be implemented as an Out-of-process COM Server.
+This interface must be implemented as an Out-of-process COM Server.

 The <xref:Microsoft.Windows.Widgets.Providers.WidgetManager> class provides methods for updating, querying, and deleting widgets.